-Applications for most graduate degrees are made via the University’s Graduate Admissions website.
+Applications for most postgraduate degrees are made via the University’s Postgraduate Admissions website.

 Once you have been offered a place by your department or faculty, your application will be passed to the colleges in the order you specified on the College preference section.
 For your application to be considered by us, you must place Trinity Hall as one of your preferred Colleges in this section.

 We generally admit 80 – 90 postgraduates each academic year.
 You will be notified if we have offered you a place on CamSIS in the first instance.
 We will email you shortly afterwards with further information.

 Selection is purely on academic merit, but it would be useful if you could disclose any disability or medical condition so that any reasonable adjustments can be planned in advance.